matafokka/vite-awesome-svg-loader/README.md

 // It is recommended to configure paths to avoid putting @ts-ignore for every import and writing long URLs.
 // @ts-ignore
 import transformedImageUrl from "./path/to/image.svg?url&preserve-line-width&set-current-color";

+// explicitly disable any parameter by setting it to false.
+This takes precedence over config. import initialLineWidthImageUrl from "./path/to/image.svg?url&preserve-line-width=false";
 ```

 5. Optional, but highly recommended.
 Configure loader, so you can import SVGs without URL parameters: